khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/interaction.md

 ## Links to external resources

+- By default, any links that keep the user within GitLab should reload the page (rather than opening a new tab).
 - If a link goes to a resource outside of GitLab and doesn’t specify the destination in text, then show the [external-link icon](http://gitlab-org.gitlab.io/gitlab-svgs/?q=~external-link) at the end of the text.
     - Example:
         - [View file in new page]() -- indicates the destination and doesn’t require an icon.